openstack-archive/fuel-docs/pages/user-guide/cli.rst

    fuel --env 1 provisioning download fuel node --node-id 2 --disk --download

-2. Add to downloaded files or edit them with your favorite text editor.
+2. Modify the downloaded :ref:`YAML<yaml-config-ops>` files
+   with your favorite text editor.
 3. Upload files to nailgun server

+After redeploying your environment with the new configuration, you should create a new :ref:`backup <Backup_and_restore_Fuel_Master>` of the Fuel Master node.
+You may also want to delete the YAML files since you can easily regenerate them at any time.
+Some of the generated YAML files contain unencrypted passwords whose presence on disk may constitute a security threat.

 *Example*::